St. Louis Hail Damage Roof Repair

 Class 4 Upgrade Guidance

-If you're replacing after hail, we'll walk through the Class 4 upgrade math: insurance discounts, hail protection, and long-term value.
+If you're replacing after hail, we'll walk through the Class 4 upgrade math: added cost, hail protection, and documentation some carriers may review for credits or discounts.
 No pressure either way, but you'll have the information to decide.

 Our Hail Damage Experience

-We've worked hail claims across some of the most storm-active markets in the country: Texas, Louisiana, and now St. Louis.
+We've documented hail damage across some of the most storm-active markets in the country: Texas, Louisiana, and now St. Louis.
 The patterns are consistent.
-Most significant hail damage isn't obvious from the ground.
-Most insurance adjusters under-scope claims on the first visit.
-And most homeowners don't get the documentation support they need to advocate for their own roof.
+Most significant hail damage isn't obvious from the ground, and most homeowners need clear photos, measurements, and scope notes before they can make a confident repair-or-replace decision.

-We do this work the same way every time: free inspection with full photo documentation, honest recommendation on repair vs replace vs monitor, deductible math before you file, and adjuster meetings on-site to walk through findings.
-If the claim lands at full scope, you get a Class 4 upgrade option that often earns back the upgrade cost through insurance premium discounts.
+We do this work the same way every time: free inspection with full photo documentation, honest recommendation on repair vs replace vs monitor, deductible math before you file, and roof-scope answers when a carrier review is involved.
+If the roof qualifies for replacement, you get a Class 4 upgrade option with documentation some carriers may review for credits or discounts.
 If the damage isn't worth a claim, we say so.
 Nothing erodes trust in the roofing industry faster than fake damage and phantom claims.

 We know St. Louis homeowners have seen a lot of door-knocking storm chasers.
 We are a local, GAF-certified contractor building a long-term business in this market, and our reputation depends on every homeowner we work with telling their neighbor we gave them a straight answer.
 That's the standard.